Call 03339 870 180

 Usually by cheque which will take several days to clear, some firms offer a quick cash service but can charge as much as 4% in fees for this option.

-How do know I how much I can borrow against the vehicle?
+How do I know I how much I can borrow from a Log Book lender against the vehicle?

 When you meet with the Loan Officer/Agent, they will carry out a quick inspection of the vehicle and confirm the vehicle valuation provided over the telephone.
 Following this an offer will be made.